Master of Engineering in Game Design, Development, and Innovation

 Second Fall Term:

-Technical Elective 1 (3 units)
+Technical Elective 1 (3 credits)

-Technical Elective 2 (3 units)
+Technical Elective 2 (3 credits)

-OPTIONAL: Technical Elective 3 (3 units)
+OPTIONAL: Technical Elective 3 (3 credits)

-OPTIONAL: Technical Elective 4 (3 units)
+OPTIONAL: Technical Elective 4 (3 credits)

 Second Spring Term:

-GAMEDSGN 589 Game Development Capstone (3 units)
+GAMEDSGN 589 Game Development Capstone (3 credits)